COVID-19

 For further information regarding Living in Sheds, please contact Council’s Regulatory Services - Built Environment Team on 4776 4600.

-Council will be conducting an Inspection Program focusing on the unlawful habitation of class 10a structures throughout the shire.
+Council will be conducting an Inspection Program focusing on the unlawful habitation of Class 10a (Shed) structures in Forrest Beach.

-The program will entail Authorised Officers inspecting numerous properties within the Shire, as the program will be reviewing all allotments solely improved with class 10a structures, but no dwelling on site.
+The program will entail Authorised Officers inspecting numerous properties within the Forrest Beach locality, as the program will be reviewing all allotments solely improved with Class 10a (Shed) structures, but no associated Dwelling on site and are able to be, or suspected of being inhabited.

-In accordance with the Building Act 1975, Council is committed to keeping the community safe.
-This program is designed to ensure that residents are living in safe and approved dwellings that meet building safety standards.
+Council is committed to keeping the community safe and this program is designed to ensure that residents are living in safe and approved dwellings that meet building safety standards.

 The Inspection Program will commence Monday 11 January 2021, between the hours of 8.00am and 5.00pm weekdays.